Clan McDuck: Jake McDuck

 Jake McDuck (1832–?) is Scrooge McDuck's uncle.
 He was mentioned in the story "A Christmas for Shacktown" (1952) by Carl Barks, in which Donald Duck dresses up as Jake in an attempt to trick Scrooge into giving money to charity.

 The character was later used by Don Rosa, and appears in three of twelve original chapters of Rosa's The Life and Times of Scrooge McDuck.
 He lived in the same house as his brother Fergus McDuck and helped Fergus and his wife Downy O'Drake to raise their children.
 He settled in McDuck castle along with his brother in 1885.
 However, it appears that by 1902, Jake was no longer living there.

 According to Rosa's sketches and timelines, Jake was born in 1832 to coal miners Dingus McDuck and Molly Mallard, and grew up to become a stockyard hand in Glasgow.
 His date of death is unknown, but it appears that both Scrooge and Donald believed him to be alive in 1952.

-In the DuckTales (2017 TV series) episode “Clan McDuck’s Eternity”, Scrooge McDuck can’t believe it that Uncle Jake was still alive.
-Huey, Dewey and Louie screamed and then fainted at the end.